Hannover C.IV: Development

 Derived from the two-seat CL.III, the C.IV shared the same basic conventional single-bay wing configuration with the unusual biplane tail of that aircraft.
 It was armed with two 7.92 mm machine guns; one forward-firing LMG 08/15 and a flexible Parabellum MG 14 machine gun for the observer.
 Structurally it differed in having each wing braced with a pair of I struts that connected two points on the upper wing between the spars, one mid span and one near the tip, to a single point on the lower wing, so that from the front or rear, they appeared as a V, but from the side as an I. The aircraft was equipped with a water-cooled 245 hp Maybach Mb.IVa straight-six engine that was specifically designed for high-altitude operations.

-The C.IV was designed by Hermann Dorner to complete in the Inspectorate of Flying Troops (Inspektion der Fliegertruppen's (Idflieg) high-altitude reconnaissance competition in April–May 1918.
+The C.IV was designed by Hermann Dorner to compete in the Inspectorate of Flying Troops (Inspektion der Fliegertruppen's (Idflieg) high-altitude reconnaissance competition in April–May 1918.
 It passed its acceptance trials on 19 March and was approved for service use, but it was not superior to the Rumpler C.VII (Rubild) and did not enter production.
 A slightly modified C.IV was tested by Idflieg in June with unknown results.
 Sources disagree on whether one, two or five aircraft were built.